Growing into Leadership: The Impact of Emotional Intelligence on Career Success

 Background

-Jody Babcock is the Director of Accounting at Delta Dental of Iowa, a leading dental insurance provider in the state, offering a range of dental and vision plans for individuals, families, and businesses.
-Starting at Delta Dental as an Accounting Manager in 2015, Jody had a clear goal: to climb to the Director level.
+Jody Babcock is the Director of Accounting at Iowa Insurance Company, a leading dental insurance provider in the state, offering a range of dental and vision plans for individuals, families, and businesses.
+Starting at Iowa Insurance Company as an Accounting Manager in 2015, Jody had a clear goal: to climb to the Director level.
 While she excelled in the technical aspects of her role, her management style, shaped by her previous experiences in both a military setting and a substance abuse mental health clinic, was holding her back.
 This is a common trend in leadership today.

 According to Harvard Business School, “71 percent of employers value emotional intelligence more than technical skills when evaluating candidates.”
-Jody’s rigid and confrontational approach was at odds with Delta Dental’s collaborative culture.
+Jody’s rigid and confrontational approach was at odds with Iowa Insurance Company’s collaborative culture.
 She loved her job but knew that if she didn’t adapt her leadership style, she might never achieve her goal of becoming a Director.

 Challenges

-Jody’s previous work environments had been vastly different from the corporate culture at Delta Dental.
+Jody’s previous work environments had been vastly different from the corporate culture at Iowa Insurance Company.
 “I was very controlling and rigid.
 It was my way or the highway,” Jody recalls.
-While this approach may have worked in the past, it became clear that it wouldn’t help her advance at Delta Dental.
+While this approach may have worked in the past, it became clear that it wouldn’t help her advance at Iowa Insurance Company.
 She needed to soften her approach and become more collaborative to align with the company’s values.
-“I really felt like if I couldn’t soften myself a little bit and work more within the culture of Delta Dental, I was never going to meet that goal of becoming a Director,” Jody admits.
+“I really felt like if I couldn’t soften myself a little bit and work more within the culture of Iowa Insurance Company, I was never going to meet that goal of becoming a Director,” Jody admits.

 Results